 The Year 8 Health and Physical Education program supports students in refining their decision-making skills in relation to their health and provides them with opportunities to develop movement competence in a range of physical activities.
-Health contexts include personal nutritional evaluations, changes associated with puberty and reproductive health, body image and mental health issues.
-Movement contexts include games and sports (in the water and on land), athletics, movement and expressive activities.
-Students have three HPE lessons per week - two concentrating on practical elements and one focusing on health education and/or personal development.
-By the end of Year 8, students will have completed their Bronze Star Award with the Royal Lifesaving Society, Queensland.
+Health contexts include personal nutritional evaluations, changes associated with puberty and reproductive health, body image, diversity and inclusivity and mental health issues.
+Movement contexts include lifesaving skills, games and sports (in the water and on land), athletics, movement and expressive activities.
+Students have three HPE lessons per week - two concentrating on the practical elements and one on the theoretical components.
+The following table illustrates the foci areas Year 8 students may participate in during the year.